Unsupervised Parameter Estimation using Model-based Decoder: System Model

 \section{System Model}

-Let us assume that an antenna array which is equipped with $M$ antennas receives $K$ different signals from the far field.
+Assume that an antenna array which is equipped with $M$ antennas receives $K$ different signals from the far field.
 The corresponding DoAs are denoted by $\bm{\theta} = [\theta_1,...,\theta_K]^\T$.
-Using the narrowband system model, the signal vector at snapshot $t$ can be expressed as
+After the narrowband system model, the signal vector at snapshot $t$ can be expressed as

 where $\bm{s}(t)\in \mathbb{C}^{K}$ and $\bm{n}(t)\in \mathbb{C}^{M}$ are the signals sent by the users and additive noise, respectively.
 We assume that $\bm{s}(t) \sim \mathcal{N}_{\mathbb{C}}(\bm{0}, \bm{C_s})$ and $\bm{n}(t) \sim \mathcal{N}_{\mathbb{C}}(\bm{0}, \sigma^2\mathbf{I})$.
 The matrix $\bm{A}(\bm{\theta}) \in \mathbb{C}^{M \times K}$ is the array manifold given as